 You need that “inside” knowledge to prepare for the challenges ahead.
 An expert instructor will share advice and first-hand experience that will be crucial to your success at work.

-When comparing health and safety programs, be sure to ask who teaches the course.
+When comparing health and safety training, be sure to ask about the instructor.
 Inquire about their professional background, which companies they’ve worked for, and what positions they’ve held.

 Andrew is a good example of a seasoned professional who brings a wealth of real experience to the classroom.